vaishnavinimbalkar/vaishnavinimbalkar/README.md

 <b>Glad to see you here!</b> ![visitors](https://visitor-badge.glitch.me/badge?page_id=page.id)

-I am a sophomore at the Vellore Institute of Technology with a major in Electronics and Computer Engineering.
-I have a passion for coding.
+I am final year student at the Vellore Institute of Technology with a major in Electronics and Computer Engineering.
+I am skilled in Software Engineering, Data Science, ML, Python, Java, and PostgreSQL.
 I am certified inPython, C/CPP and Advanced CPP from Spoken Tutorial / IIT Bombay.

 Talking about Personal Stuffs: